 The following is a detailed explanation regarding our NetSci Certification Program, targeted to Field Operations and Central Office Operations technical staff, and how it works at the Online School of Network Sciences.
+You can read more at the Online School right here.
+If you are interested in the CSR (Customer Service Representative) certification click here.

 This program has been developed as an independent certification program.
 Individuals can pursue certification, and companies can provide certification access for their employees.
 We have flipped the certification model to save you and your team time and money.
 Click here to read more about Flipping The Certification Model.